frankmullenger/appointments-module/README.md

 Notes
 -----
 This module is for making appointment bookings.
-It is dependant on the payment module and google calendar.
+It is dependant on the payment module, panel model admin and a google calendar.

 Currently only DPSPayment is supported.
 This work was heavily based on the payment-test module.